betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_event.md

 **Mandatory deck attributes** that are part of deck for all BSSw.io content.
 Guidance, specific for "Events" for these common mandatory deck attributes is given below.

 1. **Deck title**: This is the title of the event.
 In addition to guidelines from the [common layout section](CommonLayout.md) of the guide, please also note the following:
 	* Please keep the title timeline-neutral.
 That means: do not include words like "Call for submissions" etc in the title.
-The reason being that this BSSw.io event may get updated with archives, videos at a later point.
+The reason being is that this BSSw.io event may get updated with archives, videos at a later point.
 As of July 2020, the titles form a part of the URL and we do not want the URL to change over time.
 	* Title can include full event name as well as abbreviation in brackets:  *Example*: `The Research Software Engineers in HPC Workshop (RSE-HPC-2020)`

 2. **Contributor name**: In addition to guidelines from the [common layout section](CommonLayout.md) of the guide, please also note the following: